slsfi/sls_gde_api/README.md

 - Needs connection details for MySQL server and paths to folders for XML, HTML, and XSL files
     - configs/digital_editions.yml
     - See digital_editions_example.yml for specifics

+### SSH configuration
+- If API needs pull/push access to private git repositories (defined in `configs/digital_editions.yml`)
+    - Mount SSH keys and/or ssh_config files in `/home/uwsgi/.ssh/` inside the container